Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 		USING(visitid)
 	WHERE alls.country IS NOT NULL
 	),

 -- CTE to list the country and city, and to give the sum of revenue per country and city. country_city_rev_sum AS (
-	SELECT DISTINCT country, city,
+	SELECT country, city,
 		SUM(visitid_revenue) OVER (PARTITION BY country) AS country_revenue, SUM(visitid_revenue) OVER (PARTITION BY country, city) AS city_revenue, SUM(visitid_revenue) OVER () AS total_overall_revenue
 	FROM visit_country_city_revenue AS vccr
-	WHERE city is not null
+	-- option to filter out null coutries or cities
+	WHERE country IS NOT NULL
+-- 	AND city IS NOT NULL
 	ORDER BY country, city
 	)

--- -- This query orders the country with the highest level of transaction revenue on the site.
--- SELECT *
+-- -- Find the percentage of revenue generated per country -- SELECT DISTINCT country, country_revenue, (country_revenue/total_overall_revenue)*100 as percent_total_revenue
 -- FROM country_city_rev_sum
 -- WHERE country_revenue IS NOT NULL
 -- ORDER BY country_revenue DESC;

--- -- Find the percentage of revenue generated per country -- SELECT DISTINCT country, country_revenue, (country_revenue/total_overall_revenue)*100 as percent_total_revenue
--- FROM country_city_rev_sum
--- WHERE country_revenue IS NOT NULL;

 -- This query finds the city with its country with the highest level of transaction revenue on the site, -- and compares it as a percentage to the overall revenue generated.
 SELECT DISTINCT country, city, city_revenue AS revenue, (city_revenue/total_overall_revenue)*100 as percent_total_revenue FROM country_city_rev_sum
 WHERE city_revenue IS NOT NULL
-ORDER BY city_revenue DESC
+ORDER BY city_revenue DESC;

 Answer:

+Countries given a NULL designation has a total revenue of 1090141.24, which represents 98.41% of the total revenue.

-Frim the records for each country which are not null, it appears United States has 205475.11 of total revenue generated.
+From the records which takes into account countries which are not null, it appears United States has 16548.29 of total revenue generated.
-This accounts for 99.32% of all the revenue generated per country.
-The next is Israel with 0.307%, Australia with 0.173%, Switzerland with 0.156%, then Canada with 0.0397%.
+This accounts for 93.81% of all the revenue generated per country.
+The next is Israel with 3.60%, Australia with 2.02%, Canada with 0.47%, then Switzerland with 0.10%.

-The city with the most revenue generated is Sunnyvale with 155620.72 which is 75.225% of the total revenue generated.
+The city with the most revenue generated, (not including NULL), is San Francisco, United States, with 1708.46 which is 9.68% of the total revenue, (in this case the total revenue from all the non-NULL countries, which includes NULL cities).
-The next city being San Francisco, with 14509.47 generated, and it being 7.0137% of the revenue generated, followed by New York with 11861.57 and 5.734% revenue generated.
-The three lowest were Columbus with 0.011%, Houston with 0.019%, and Toronto with 0.040%
+The next city being New York, with 1648.11 generated, and it being 9.34% of the revenue generated, followed by Sunnyvale with 1593.92 and 9.04% revenue generated.
+The three lowest were Zurich, Switzerland, with 0.096%, Columbus, United States, with 0.125%, and Houston, United States, with 0.221%.
-There was a total of 19 cities which were recorded to generate revenue.
+There was a total of 19 cities recorded which generated revenue.